Minder (TV series): Development

 Minder was devised by writer Leon Griffiths as a vehicle for Dennis Waterman after his success in The Sweeney.
 George Cole's wheeler-dealer character is almost secondary, with Arthur assigning Terry a new "minding" job in each episode.
 A number of early episodes focus on Terry in such assignments, with Arthur remaining in the background.
 However, as the comedy potential of Cole's dodgy-dealing character emerged, as well as the successful on-screen pairing of Waterman and Cole (which proved to be one of the series' most popular elements), the emphasis increasingly focused more on Arthur's exploits, and by a few series into the show's life, typical plots revolved more around Arthur's latest shady scams instead of some of the more "gritty" plots of Terry's minding jobs.

+While the show was broadly entertaining, Griffiths—who was raised in the Communist Party—always saw it in political terms as well.
+As he told the Daily Mail in 1984, "Terry is a failure–a loser.
+So is Arthur.
+That’s part of the charm of the series.
+They’re little people.
+Arthur’s a selfish man, with a self-protective skin.
+He’s a survivor.
+To me Arthur is the unacceptable face of private enterprise."

-Despite its eventual success, Minder was a slow burner, not helped by being delayed by a technicians' strike which forced most of the ITV network off the air for eleven weeks in mid-1979.
+Despite its eventual success, Minder was a slow burner, not helped by being delayed by a technicians' strike which forced the ITV network off the air for 75 days from 10 August to 24 October 1979.
 In the light of initially poor viewing figures, management at Thames were intent on scrapping the show but managing director Bryan Cowgill persuaded them to commission one further series and repeat the first.
 Both attracted much larger audiences and by series 3, the show had become a major hit, and at its peak was often cited as the "jewel in ITV's Drama crown".